 (ii) At any such special meeting, or at the next annual meeting of shareholders of the Corporation for the election of directors and at each other meeting, annual or special, for the election of directors held thereafter (unless at the time of any such meeting such default in the payment of the redemption price shall no longer exist), the holders of the outstanding shares of Series A Preferred Stock, voting separately as a class, shall have the right to elect the smallest number of directors which shall constitute at least a majority of the total number of directors of the Corporation, or two directors, whichever shall be greater, and the holders of the outstanding shares of Common Stock, voting as a class, shall have the right to elect all other members of the Board, anything herein or in the bylaws of the Corporation to the contrary notwithstanding.
-The terms of office, as directors, of all persons who may be directors of the Corporation at any time when such special right to elect directors shall become vested in the holders of the Series A Preferred Stock knew the succeed them as aforesaid.
+The terms of office, as directors, of all persons who may be directors of the Corporation at any time when such special right to elect directors shall become vested in the holders of the Series A Preferred Stock shall terminate upon the election of any new directors to succeed them as aforesaid.